Chapter 2

 2.600 Right to Trial by Jury.

-Every person charged with any offense defined and made punishable by the City Charter, or any ordinance of the City, shall have the right to trial by jury upon giving written notice to the Municipal Judge within six days after entry of his plea.
-The Municipal Judge may, at his discretion, accept a request for a trial by jury at any time before the time set for trial.
+Every person charged with any offense defined and made punishable by the City Charter, or any ordinance of the City, shall have the right to trial by jury upon giving written notice to the Municipal Judge within six days after entry of their plea.
+The Municipal Judge may, at their discretion, accept a request for a trial by jury at any time before the time set for trial.

 2.605 Number of Jurors.